Freedom of religion in the United Kingdom

 The right to freedom of religion in the United Kingdom is provided for in all three constituent legal systems, by devolved, national, European, and international law and treaty.
 Four constituent nations compose the United Kingdom, resulting in an inconsistent religious character, and there is no state church for the whole kingdom.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Laws guaranteeing freedom of religion

 European Convention on Human Rights

 The ECHR guarantees in Article 9 that subjects will have:

 Human Rights Act

 The right is given in the United Kingdom by s.
 1 ss.
 (1)(a) of the Human Rights Act 1998 (HRA), as the "right and fundamental freedom".

 United Nations General Assembly

 In Article 18 of the International Covenant on Civil and Political Rights, which was adopted by the United Nations General Assembly in resolution 2200A (XXI) on 16 December 1966, the UN resolved that:

-The United Nations Human Rights Committee, a sub-body of the General Assembly, also resolved in General comment 22 on 30 July 1993 that the right to freedom of religion applies to unconventional or extra-institutional religions, as well as atheist or anti-clerical beliefs:
+The United Nations Human Rights Committee, a subsidiary body of the General Assembly, also affirmed in General Comment 22 on July 30, 1993, that the right to freedom of religion applies to unconventional or extra-institutional religions, as well as atheist or anti-clerical beliefs: